 Berwick at War: 1939-45 -26th & 27th November 2005

-The activities staged in and around the Barracks provided an opportunity for people of all ages discover how ordinary folk lived from day to day on the Home Front in Berwick.
+The activities staged in and around the Barracks provided an opportunity for people of all ages to discover how ordinary folk lived from day to day on the Home Front in Berwick.

 Re-enactors from as far afield as Lancashire, Yorkshire and Wales depicted civilians and service personnel of the time including a railwayman of the LNER, a “spiv”, a mother with a baby in a genuine 1940s pram, schoolchildren, evacuees, and a washing day scene with housewives using dolly tubs, washboards and mangle.

-The voluntary services were represented by the WVS (Women’s Voluntary service), the Women’s Land Army, ARP (Air Raid Precautions) and Fire Watch personnel, complete with stirrup pump to deal with incendiary bombs.
+The voluntary services were represented by the WVS (Women’s Voluntary service), the Women’s Land Army, ARP (Air Raid Precautions) and Fire Watch personnel complete with stirrup pump to deal with incendiary bombs.

 There were mock air raid drills, activities for children and displays of 1940s children’s toys and other artefacts, naval uniforms and a selection of gas masks, including the Mickey Mouse version produced for children.

-A programme of short talks on a variety of topics was given during the weekend in the old guard House beside the Cowport, near the Barracks.
+A programme of short talks on a variety of topics was given during the weekend in the old guard house beside the Cowport, near the Barracks.